amolakamel/madar/README.md

 The project is built around one core idea:

 > “Everyone deserves a support circle that helps them find their way back.”
+>
+## Our Story :
+- At some point in our lives, we all experience moments of confusion—times when we feel dis connected from ourselves without fully understanding why.
+We spend hours scrolling through social media, consuming endless content, searching for comfort, answers, or distraction, while certain habits gradually become part of our daily routine.
+What often starts as a simple es cape can slowly turn into emotional dependency or behavioral patterns that shape the way we think, feel, and live.
+The idea of MADAR was born from this reality.
+In a world filled with pressure, overstimulation, and constant judgment, there was a need for a safe space that allows individuals to pause, re flect, and reconnect with themselves.
+That’s why MADAR was created — a digital awareness platform powered by AI that helps in dividuals recognize harmful patterns, understand different forms of dependency, and build healthier habits over time.
+MADAR does not judge or impose change; instead, it supports a journey toward self-awareness, balance, and personal growth
 ---

 ## Vision